aws-user-group-toolkit/otto-taxonomy/knowledge/aws_user_groups/vienna/aws_ug_vienna.md

 ### Additional User Groups Managed
 In addition to AWS User Group Vienna, we also organize and support other AWS-focused user groups:
-- **[AWS Women's User Group Vienna](https://www.meetup.com/aws-womens-user-group-vienna/)**: A community focusing on supporting women in cloud computing and AWS technologies.
+- **[AWS Women's User Group Vienna](https://www.meetup.com/aws-womens-user-group-vienna/)**: A new community focusing on supporting women in cloud computing and AWS technologies in Vienna, founded in 2025.
 - **[AWS User Group Linz](https://www.meetup.com/aws-user-group-linz/)**: A growing AWS user group supporting the tech community in Linz, Austria.

 ### Other Major Events We Organize & Support